sunjc826/peggle/README.md

 3. Game stats
   - The game stats displayed in the upper right corner of the game view include the following:
     - Number of balls remaining
+    - Number of actives remaining
+      - For SuperDuperGuide, PhaseThrough, this refers to the number of balls remaining equipped with the special ability.
+      - For SpookyBall, this refers to the number of spooky wrap arounds of the current ball.
     - Total score
     - Number of pegs of each type remaining
+4. Particle effects
+  - When the ball hits something (except the wall), particles are produced at the point of collision.
+The direction of particles is not always accurate due to the approximate nature of collision detection's "penetration point", so it may sometimes go in the opposite direction of collision.
 ## Tests
 ### Unit tests
 Many of the basic model classes have been unit tested.